Indra Thohir: Persib Bandung

+Thohir returned to Persib following the AFC U-16 Championship as assistant coach, during which he witnessed the club win another Perserikatan title in 1990.
 In 1993, Thohir was appointed as Persib Bandung's new head coach to guide through the last edition of Perserikatan.
 To do so, Thohir had the likes of Roy Darwis, Robby Darwis, Yusuf Bachtiar, Yudi Guntara, Asep Sumantri, and Dede Iskandar in his squad.
-Under his coaching, Persib won the title after beating PSM Makassar 2–0 in the final on 17 April 1994.
+Under his coaching, Persib won the title after beating PSM 2–0 in the final on 17 April 1994.

 Ahead of the inaugural season of the Liga Indonesia Premier Division, Thohir was again trusted as the head coach by Persib.
 Despite being allowed to sign foreign players, the club kept trust on its local players.
-Persib started the competition with a loss, losing 1–0 to Pelita Jaya with the only goal scored by Yugoslav (now Montenegrin) striker Dejan Gluščević.
+Persib started the competition with a loss, losing 1–0 to Pelita Jaya with the only goal scored by Yugoslav striker Dejan Gluščević.
 As the season went on, Persib advanced to the second stage as runners-up of the West Division.
 In the second stage, Persib started with a goalless draw with Petrokimia Putra before wins against Medan Jaya and Assyabaab SGS saw Persib through to the semifinals as Group B winners.
 They would win their semifinal match against Barito Putera with the only goal scored by Kekey Zakaria.
-In the final, another meeting with Petrokimia Putra.
+In the final, the club had another meeting with Petrokimia Putra.
 With the Bobotoh supporting them, Persib won the title with a goal from Sutiono Lamso in the 76th minute.
 It was a proud moment for Thohir as he managed to win two titles in a row with local talents.

 As champions of the Premier Division, Persib gained entry to the 1995 Asian Club Championship.
 They managed to reach the quarterfinals after beating Bangkok Bank and Pasay.
 Their campaign ended when they failed to qualify out of their quarterfinal group, finishing last behind Ilhwa Chunwa, Thai Farmers Bank, and Júbilo Iwata.
 Along the way, Thohir was named AFC Coach of the Month for September 1995.
 At the end of Persib's Asian campaign, Thohir resigned as head coach.
+He would spend a year teaching at SKO Ragunan, a sports school in Jakarta.

 Persikabo Bogor

 In 1996, Thohir became head coach of First Division side Persikabo Bogor.
-During his tenure, the club managed to gain promotion to the Premier Division after winning the third place match against Perseden Denpasar 4–0 on 24 July 1997.
+During his tenure, the club managed to gain promotion to the Premier Division after winning the third place match against Perseden 4–0 on 24 July 1997.